INITIALIZING

 Admitted to FTI Consulting's IMPACT program.
 Strategic consulting is a different muscle than trading, and I wanted to see how the other side of finance thinks about problems.

-Selected for Nomura's professional summit.
-Being in a room with people who think about markets at that scale was humbling — and motivating.
+Selected for Nomura's professional summit — being in a room with people who think about markets at that scale was humbling and motivating in equal measure.

-Boston born and raised, grew up a Jayson Tatum and Celtics fan.
+Born and raised near Boston, grew up a Celtics fan, huge Jayson Tatum believer.
 Banner 18 and counting.
-There's no better feeling than watching a championship team that plays the right way.
+There's no better feeling than watching a championship team that actually plays the right way — chemistry over ego, every time.

-I absorb Y Combinator content like it's oxygen.
-Founders talking about the worst days of building a company is somehow the most motivating thing I've ever heard.
-It's basically my version of a morning podcast routine.
+Money Stuff by Matt Levine is the best thing written about finance — bar none.
+If you want to understand how markets actually work, read it every day.
+I also absorb Y Combinator content like it's oxygen.
+Founders talking about the worst days of building is somehow the most motivating thing I've heard.